EV3: Critical reception

-Opposed to this, Stephen Leo Stanley from AllMusic found that Dawn Robinson's departure left the album unaffected since "the group's harmonies remain remarkably supple and soulful".
+Opposed to this, Stephen Leo Stanley from AllMusic found that Robinson's departure left the album unaffected since "the group's harmonies remain remarkably supple and soulful".
 While he considered EV3 full of "enough strong moments", he was critical of the band's decision to work with Warren and regular producer David Foster and their adult contemporary sound on "Too Gone, Too Long".
 Chicago Tribune editor Monica Eng commented that EV3 found the band dabbling "in an array of genres, trying to find their new voice", with uneven results.
 Entertainment Weekly's J.D.
-Considine noted that EV3 unlined the group's status as a "producer's pets", citing that on EV3 "no surprise, then, that although the women get top billing, the arrangements are the real stars."
+Considine noted that EV3 underlined the group's status as "producer's pets", citing that on EV3 "no surprise, then, that although the women get top billing, the arrangements are the real stars."
 In his Consumer Guide, Robert Christgau gave the album a "B−" rating.

 Commercial performance

 In the United States, EV3 debuted at number eight on both the US Billboard Top R&B/Hip-Hop Albums chart and the Billboard 200 in the issue dated July 5, 1997.
 Selling approximately 76,500 copies in its first week of release, the album marked the band's highest debut on both charts as well as their biggest first week sales yet.
 On August 26, 1997, EV3 was awarded platinum by the Recording Industry Association of America (RIAA), indicating sales in excess of 1.0 million copies.
 Elsewhere, the album entered the top forty on most charts it appeared on.
 EV3 reached top ten in Germany, Switzerland, and the United Kingdom becoming the band's second top ten album after Funky Divas.

 EV3 spawned three hit singles.
 Lead single, "Don't Let Go (Love)", was a worldwide hit and peaked at number 2 on the Billboard Hot 100 and number 1 on Billboard's Hot R&B/Hip-Hop Songs chart.
 The single sold 1.3 million copies in the United States and was certified platinum by the RIAA.
 The second single, "Whatever" peaked at number 16 on the Billboard Hot 100 and number 8 on Billboard's Hot R&B/Hip-Hop Songs chart.
 The single was certified gold by the RIAA after sales of over 500,000 copies.
 "Too Gone, Too Long", the album's final single released, was a top 40 hit on both the Billboard Hot 100 at number 33 and Hot R&B/Hip-Hop Songs at number 25.